 Sites on Premiere plans may purchase a Breaking News campaign add-on, which sends campaigns within 10 minutes after a post is published.

 How RSS campaigns work

 When you publish a new post, it appears on your site's RSS feed page.
 For most sites, you can view the feed at https://www.yoursite.com/feed.
 Feeds generally display the last 10 posts.

 Once a day before your scheduled send time, MailChimp's servers look at your feed page for changes.
 When it sees a change in the feed, it sends a campaign to your subscribers at the scheduled set time.

 Viewing your scheduled send time

 Depending on your site plan, you can find your scheduled campaign send time.

 - Professional and Legacy plans: Search your email inbox for a recent campaign.
 Check the time the campaign arrived in your inbox.

-- Boutique and Full Service plans: Log in to your site and click Email Notifications > Browse Campaigns.
+- Blog Pro, Blog Plus and Premiere plans: Log in to your site and click Email Notifications > Browse Campaigns.
 Click the subject line of a recent campaign.
 The Delivered field shows the approximate campaign send time in Eastern time:

 Publishing for your send time